 Arriving in Mt.
 Shasta, I was soon involved in local poetry circles.
-Before too long, I crafted creative writing workshops around poetry.
-These expanded into themed creative writing workshops employing both prose and poetry.
-The popularity of these workshops grew locally (to my amazement!).
-At first, I offered them for donation only and then, at the advice of friends, I began to charge a nominal fee.
+I wrote, crafted and presented creative writing workshops.
+These expanded into themed creative writing workshops utilizing both prose and poetry.
+The popularity of these workshops grew locally.
+I found great enjoyment sitting in writing circles (with mostly women participants and a few daring men).

-Then my aging parents needed extra care.
+Beginning in 2008, and for several years, my aging parents needed extra care.
 They lived one hour south of Mt.
 Shasta.
-I made regular trips weekly to assist them.
+I made regular trips to assist them.
 They were high maintenance by this time in their lives.
 I put the workshops on pause to be of service to them.